nharbiso/slither/README.md

 ## User Guide

 To utilize the project (i.e. play the game properly), first run the server in the backend.
 This can be done by running the `SlitherServer` class through the `server` directory.
+One can also navigate to the `server` directory using GitBash, and there run the command `mvn package` utilizing [Maven](https://maven.apache.org/).
+After compiling the project, one can run the server by the command `./run`.
+To stop execution in the terminal, one can use the shortcut CTRL-C. (*Note the server must be continually run while any games are being played.*)

 Then, navigate to the frontend, specifically the `client` directory, and type `npm start` in the terminal. *Note: If the client-side packages/libraries have not been installed before, type `npm i` in the frontend directory ***before*** `npm start`.*

 This should bring up the main menu of the game in your respective browser.
 From here, enter a username and either create a game or join an existing one with a game code.